 When it comes to individual human beings, every person decides how much of those two competing forces they can manage in their lives.
 We are continually striving to strike the optimal balance across the wide spectrum between unbridled exploration and drone-like repetition.

 For organizations, things become more complicated.
 The need for processes and habits to ensure predictability, consistency and control is even more vital for a group’s survival.
 Otherwise, chaos can set in.
 Innovation and continuous improvement are also essential, or you run the risk of being left behind making buggy whips while your competition is building a spacecraft.
 So how do you manage those dual demands and do both at the same time?
 It comes back to habits and processes.

 The renowned scientist and inventor, Buckminster Fuller, once said, “Don’t fight forces, use them.”
 So if humans are naturally creatures of habit, here’s the key.
 In order to get people engaging constantly in innovation and improvement, you need to create a habit for breaking the habit of doing things the same way over and over again.
 You have to overlay existing work processes with a meta-process that leverages the energy of imagination and free will through an imbedded routine of constantly challenging the status quo.

-If you want to learn more about how to do that, check out our ImaginAction System, a mechanism for making continuous improvement as routine as turning on the light switch or cranking up the machinery.
+If you want to learn more about how to do that, check out our free webinar that describes two core processes for making continuous improvement as routine as turning on the light switch or cranking up the machinery.